- LINEAR FINITE ELEMENT ANALYSIS

 - OpenSees

 - OpenSees is an object-oriented open-source software framework for nonlinear structural analysis, originating at UC Berkeley.
 It is a powerful tool that is popular worldwide in earthquake engineering.
 There are several ways to run OpenSees; you can compile an executable file yourself, you can use the OpenSeesPy interface for Python, which is recommended here, or you can use the old Tcl interface.
-See the OpenSees and OpenSeesPy websites, as well as the neat Portwood Digital blog for additional information & examples.
+See the OpenSees and OpenSeesPy websites, as well as the neat OpenSees Digital blog for additional information & examples.

 - OpenSees Uniaxial Material Tester